wp-plugins/yet-another-stars-rating/readme.txt

 = Reviewer Vote =
 Once YASR is installed, when you create or update a page or a post, a box (metabox) will be available in the upper right corner where you'll be able to insert the overall rating.
 You can either place the overall rating automatically at the beginning or the end of a post (look in "Settings"
--> "Yet Another Stars Rating: Settings"), or wherever you want in the page using the short tag [yasr_overall_rating] (easily added through the visual editor).
+-> "Yet Another Stars Rating: Settings"), or wherever you want in the page using the shortcode [yasr_overall_rating] (easily added through the visual editor).

 = Visitor Votes =
-You can give your users the ability to vote, pasting the shortag [yasr_visitor_votes] where you want the stars to appear.
+You can give your users the ability to vote, pasting the shortcode [yasr_visitor_votes] where you want the stars to appear.
 Again, this can be placed automatically at the beginning or the end of each post; the option is in "Settings" -> "Yet Another Stars Rating: Settings".

 = Multi Set =